 If you’re lucky enough to be a foodie with like-minded foodie friends, the thought of throwing a dinner party has probably crossed your mind.
 You’re relatively confident in your culinary skills and you’re quite the conversationalist, but the pressure of putting together a lovely evening can be daunting.
-Here’s some top tips on how to plan a dinner party to be remembered.
+Here are some top tips on how to plan a dinner party to be remembered.

 - Choose a theme.

 While you might have certain dishes that you’re dying to share with friends, they might not necessarily go together.
 Try to avoid the temptation to cross-cuisine your friends.
-They probably won’t enjoy a Thai prawn skewers followed by fish and chips followed by forest fruit pavlova.
+They probably won’t enjoy a Thai prawn skewer followed by fish and chips followed by forest fruit pavlova.
 The theme will help you structure the evening, too.
 Say, you decide to set up an Italian theme, you could put together a platter real italiano antipasto (or from elsewhere) and stick to the cuisine; likewise, if you decide to go with Chinese, you could arrange some spring rolls, dumplings, baby corn fritters, and more.
 The idea behind presenting appetizers or starters for your guests to nibble on to stop the tummy rumbling if things get a little haywire in the kitchen.
-You can try variety of pork dishes as well, if that’s your taste, like a pork loin roast (get the recipe here).
-However, try sticking to your theme.
+You can try a variety of pork dishes as well, if that’s your taste, like a pork loin roast (get the recipe here).
+However, do try sticking to your theme.